 Don't believe me?

-Here are 10 reasons freezer meals on vacation are an absolute must.
+Here are 10 reasons using make ahead meals on vacation are an absolute must.
 (I'm not even kidding ~ you absolutely must do this the next time you travel!)

 That handy freezer meal you've made ahead of time has been sitting in a cooler all day long, so it's likely thawed just enough to make and bake, and all of a sudden all your stress is gone and dinner is just done for you.